Sirdsapes/osticket-prereqs/README.md

 <a href="https://ibb.co/4FsR4xW"><img src="https://i.ibb.co/XWyxFTX/VM-Create-2.png" alt="VM-Create-2" border="0"></a>
 </p>
 <p>
-After the VM has been successfully deployed, we need to remote into it.
+-After the VM has been successfully deployed, we need to remote into it.
 Copy the IP of the VM and then open Remote Desktop Connection using Windows.
 Paste the public IP address into the Computer field and click Connect.
 When prompted to enter your credential, remember the username and password that was used to create the VM.
 Click Yes to connect to the VM.
 </p>
 <br />